sumitsbedre/Xtractor/README.md

 pip install pandas requests pdfplumber

 # Contributing
 Feel free to open issues or submit pull requests with improvements or bug fixes.
+Use for Educational and Data processing purpose only.